PrimalMyst/Books/codex/world-building/damage-system.md

-# MysticMyst Damage System
+# PrimalMyst Damage System

 ## Overview

-MysticMyst features a sophisticated damage system built around two primary categories that reflect the cosmic balance of the post-Convergence world.
+PrimalMyst features a sophisticated damage system built around two primary categories that reflect the cosmic balance of the post-Convergence world.
 Each damage type has unique mechanics, interactions, and thematic significance within the mystical setting.

 ## Damage Categories